cdillon/setmore-appointments/readme.txt

 1. Paste that URL into the `Setmore Booking URL` field in WordPress.
 1. Add the widget to a sidebar, the shortcode to a page, or a custom link to a menu.

-Need help?
-Use the [support forum](http://wordpress.org/support/plugin/strong-testimonials) or [contact me](https://www.wpmission.com/contact/).

 == Frequently Asked Questions ==

 = How do I get a Setmore account? =

-Visit [Setmore](http://setmore.com) to get your free account.
+Visit [Setmore.com](http://setmore.com) to get your free account.
 A [premium plan](http://www.setmore.com/premium) with more features is also available.

 = How do I change the "Book Appointment" button? =